Compensation Claims for Optician Negligence

 What damage can optician negligence cause?

 When an optician provides substandard treatment or care, a patient can suffer from a host of complaints, both physically and emotionally.
-Some of the most common symptoms that are presented to us by victims of such treatment include:
+Some of the most common symptoms that are presented by victims of such treatment include:

 - Blurred vision